 5. Wedding Venues

 Wedding venues can be great places for portrait sessions too!
 With options ranging from rustic barns to industrial lofts and glitzy banquet halls, there are a multitude of great options.
 Photographers should expect to pay a fee of anywhere between $25-$100+ for a reservation and may need to submit proof of insurance.
-Unfortunately some venues do not allow portrait sessions.
+Unfortunately some venues do not allow portrait sessions at all so make sure to call ahead.

 6. The Zoo